QuantaVerse/quantam-core/README.md

 # 🌕 Quantam Core
-Core service driving the Quantam client-side interface and Quantam monitoring interface
+Core service driving the Quantam client-side interface and Quantam monitoring interface.

 ![WIP](https://img.shields.io/badge/%20%F0%9F%9A%A7%20-Work%20in%20progress-important)

+### Features
+1. Fetch stock daily data from one of the configured proxies
+1. Fetch stock intra-day data from one of the configured proxies
+1. List of configured proxies:
+    1. AlphaVantage
+    1. MarketStack
+    1. Kite

 ### Tasks
 - [x] Add Bunyan global logger